-Indonesia is one of the top scuba diving destinations in the world because of it has 20 percent of the world’s coral reefs concentrated in the waters.
+Indonesia is one of the world’s top scuba diving destinations.
+This is because it has a huge percentage — 20% — of the world’s coral reefs in its waters.
+It’s simply is more beautiful under water world there than anywhere else!

 Indonesia is made up of more than 13,000 tropical islands (many of them deserted) and boasts of the longest coastline of any country anywhere in the world.
 Nestled between the Indian Ocean on the east and the Pacific Ocean on the west, Indonesia is an equatorial paradise of unending beauty and mystery.